 Most marketing experts will agree that retaining a current customer is easier than recruiting a new customer.
 When you treat each homeowner right, they will turn into repeat business.
 Ideally, you build solid client relationships so they feel comfortable calling you when they need services or maintenance from you in the future.

 3. Connect on Social Media

 When you have limited opportunities for in-person conversations, look for ways to talk to current and potential homeowners online.
 Social media is a pivotal tool for maintaining connection, especially through the pandemic.
-Establish a solid social media presence for your HVAC business and start producing content to share useful, interesting information with your audience: tips, memes, news stories, current deals, and company updates.
+Establish a solid social media presence for your contracting business and start producing content to share useful, interesting information with your audience: tips, memes, news stories, current deals, and company updates.